 If you are interested in applying for the program in order to be eligible for free tutoring and other SSS activities, please fill out a program application form available in Ellington 337 or download the online application form

-SSS provides the following services and activities to its participants: academic counseling, personal counseling, pre-advisement, tutoring, assistance with various offices and departments on campus, academic and cultural activities and workshops, technology and writing assistance, a computer lab, laptop loan program, graphing calculator loan on a monthly basis, and the opportunity to build social ties and network.
+SSS provides the following services and activities to its participants: academic coaching, pre-advisement, tutoring, assistance with various offices and departments on campus, academic and cultural activities and workshops, technology and writing assistance, and the opportunity to build social ties and network.
 SSS is open M - F from 8 a.m. - 4:30 p.m.
 Later appointments can be made.
 SSS is closed when the university closes for snow and designated university holidays

 SSS is a federally funded TRiO program established to assist low-income and first-generation college students to connect with the various services available to students on campus.
 To participate in the program, each student must first complete an application form and provide a copy of the family's federal income tax return.
 If no income tax return is filed, then other appropriate income information must be provided.
 Eligibility for the program is based on these items and an assessment of the student's ability to benefit from services.
 Students will be notified about their status–enrollment to the program is limited to 180 participants.
 Students will be required to sign a contract of participation and complete a needs assessment with the academic counselor or designee.
 Since enrollment is limited to 180 students, an applicant may be placed on a waiting list to ensure maximum participation.